The Foundations in Accountancy (FIA) offers a range of entry-level awards, such as:

 The entire programme can be completed in as short a time as one and a half to two years depending on whether the student wishes to fast track to the ACCA Qualification Programme (one and a half years) or complete the CAT certification (two years).

-Computer Based Examinations (CBEs) are also available for Introductory, Intermediate and Diploma level papers for this programme.
+Computer Based Examinations (CBEs) are also available for ACCA Diplomas in Financial & Management Accounting (RQF Levels 2& 3) and ACCA Diploma in Accounting and Business level papers for this programme.
 To attempt CBEs you must be a registered ACCA student with an ACCA registration number.
 ACCA normally takes approximately four (4) to six (6) weeks from the date of submission of a complete registration package to process a student’s application which must be allowed for, when doing Computer Based Exams.

 Also, as a result of a joint scheme relationship between ACCA and the Institute of Chartered Accountants of Trinidad and Tobago (ICATT), all Trinidad & Tobago resident students are required to become student members of ICATT upon payment of a registration fee of TT$185.63 and submission of an ICATT application form.
 Foreign students who wish to sit examinations in Trinidad & Tobago are also required to join and pay this Initial Registration fee to ICATT if they are also residing in Trinidad and Tobago.
 Annual subscription fees are also payable to both ACCA and ICATT from the 1st January following the year of registration and every 1st January thereafter.

 NOTE: It is important to note that the first annual subscription fee will also become payable for the following year if a student initially registers between 8th November of any year and 8th May of the following year.
-If a student registers between 8th November, 2017 and 8th May 2018 then the first annual subscription will become due for 2018 immediately after approval of the student’s application by ACCA.
+If a student registers between 8th November, 2022and 8th May 2023, then the first annual subscription will become due for 2023 immediately after approval of the student’s application by ACCA.

 Computer Based Exams (CBEs)

 All FIA papers are examined as a computer-based examinations.
-SBCS students preparing to sit Computer Based Examinations (CBEs) can enjoy the benefit of getting their results immediately after sitting computer based examination .
+SBCS students preparing to sit Computer Based Examinations (CBEs) can enjoy the benefit of getting their results immediately after sitting computer based examination.
 SBCS schedules CBEs at the end of each semester for students who are currently registered for the relevant courses within the semester.
 CBEs are also scheduled for every other Friday (except on public holidays, SBCS’ school holidays or SBCS’ examination weeks) for both internal and external students.
 For CBEs held every other Friday, SBCS requires a student to register for the examinations with the school at least one week prior to the exam date.
 For the end of semester CBEs, students are required to register for the examinations at least four weeks prior to the commencement of the examination week.
 Students must have their ACCA Registration Numbers upon registration for any CBE.
-The examination fees (payable to SBCS) for each Introductory and Intermediate Paper is presently TT$650.00 and TT$800.00 for each Diploma paper.
+The examination fees (payable to SBCS) for each ACCA Diploma in Financial and Management Accounting (RQF Level 2 & 3) paper/ module is presently USD$115.00 and USD$145.00 for each ACCA Diploma in Accounting and Business (RQF Level 4) paper.

 Procedure for making Payments to ACCA and ICATT